What’s the penalty for practicing massage without a license?

 • 13%: Guidelines for Professional Practice

-The Federation of State Massage Therapy Boards administers and oversees the test throughout the country.
+The Federation of State Massage Therapy Boards administers and oversees the test nationwide.
 Every five to seven years, the test is revised and updated to reflect current practices and knowledge within the industry.

-Before a massage therapist can take the test, they must prove that they’ve completed training in all areas of the MBLEx outline, or that they graduated from an approved massage therapy program.
+Before a massage therapist can take the test, they must prove they’ve completed massage education and training in all areas of the MBLEx outline or graduated from an approved massage therapy program.

 Legal requirements for massage therapists